durkajs/aigc/README.md

-# aitest
+# aigc

-Writes your test case for you with AI
+Generate code for you with AI

 ## Installation